Basic Data Transfer

 srcGap

-Interval between adjacent consecutive data blocks of the source operand (the interval between the end of the previous data block and the beginning of the next data block), in the unit of DataBlock (32 bytes).
-The value is of the uint16_t type.
-The value of srcGap must be within the value range of this data type.
+Interval between adjacent contiguous data blocks of the source operand (the interval between the end of the preceding block and the start of the next block).
+The unit is DataBlock (32 bytes).
+The value is of the uint16_t type and must not exceed the value range of this data type.

-In the L1 Buffer -> Fixpipe Buffer scenario, srcGap refers to the interval between adjacent consecutive data blocks of the source operand (the interval between the beginning of the previous data block and the beginning of the next data block), in the unit of DataBlock (32 bytes).
-The value is of the uint16_t type.
-The value of srcGap must be within the value range of this data type.
+In the scenario of L1 Buffer -> Fixpipe Buffer, srcGap refers to the interval between adjacent contiguous data blocks of the source operand (the interval between the start of the preceding block and the start of the next block).
+The unit is DataBlock (32 bytes).
+The value is of the uint16_t type and must not exceed the value range of this data type.

 dstGap

-Interval between adjacent consecutive data blocks of the destination operand (the interval between the end of the previous data block and the beginning of the next data block), in the unit of DataBlock (32 bytes).
-The value is of the uint16_t type.
-The value of dstGap must be within the value range of this data type.
+Interval between adjacent contiguous data blocks of the destination operand (the interval between the end of the preceding block and the start of the next block).
+The unit is DataBlock (32 bytes).
+The value is of the uint16_t type and must not exceed the value range of this data type.

-Specifically, when dstLocal is located in C2PIPE2GM, the unit is 128 bytes.
-When dstLocal is located in C2, the unit is 64 bytes.
+For dstLocal in C2PIPE2GM, the unit is 128 bytes.
+For dstLocal in C2, the unit is 64 bytes.

-In the L1 Buffer -> Fixpipe Buffer scenario, dstGap refers to the interval between adjacent consecutive data blocks of the source operand (the interval between the beginning of the previous data block and the beginning of the next data block), in the unit of DataBlock (32 bytes).
-The value is of the uint16_t type.
-The value of dstGap must be within the value range of this data type.
+In the scenario of L1 Buffer -> Fixpipe Buffer, dstGap refers to the interval between adjacent contiguous data blocks of the source operand (the interval between the start of the preceding block and the start of the next block).
+The unit is DataBlock (32 bytes).
+The value is of the uint16_t type and must not exceed the value range of this data type.

 Returns